 The Miniature Cashmere has a maximum weight of 1.60kg (3.1/2lb).

-The standard cashmere rabbit has a bold, thickset, firm and compact shape.
-The body should be short, broad and well muscled with little visible neck.
-The well muscled rump is short and well rounded.
+The standard cashmere has a bold, thick, compact shape.
+The body should be short and broad, with almost no visible neck.
+The rump is short and rounded.
 The chest is broad and deep.

-The front legs are thick short and straight.
-The hind legs are short, strong and powerful and carried parallel to the body.
-The tail is strong straight and well furred.
+The front legs are short and straight.
+The hind legs are short, strong, and powerful.
+The tail is straight and furry.

 The eyes should be bold and bright.

 The accepted colors of the Cashmere and Mini Cashmere Lop are as follows: